anonymokata/6cd21f74-f439-11e9-8791-acde48001122/README.md

 # WordSearchKata
 This kata is an exercise in test-driven development to write a class capable of finding words in a word search puzzle.
+This implementation is written in C# and makes use of MSTest.TestFramework for testing.

 To build the solution, simply run "build.bat" or run the following command: